jmtritch/jmtritch.github.io/eda/impute_us_teachers/index.md

 </tbody>
 </table>

-Let's substituted the imputed regression with perturbation values into the NA values of the TEACHERS variable.
+Let's substitute the imputed regression with perturbation values into the NA values of the TEACHERS variable.

 ```R
 # Set the NaN values to the perturbed values